 Beaumont Leys co-educational secondary school is the first of four schools rebuilt or refurbished in Leicester as part of the Building Schools for the Future government programme.
 We provided a full range of services to Miller Construction throughout the project, including the planning, cost evaluation and tendering stages.
 The site for the new building is adjacent to the original, which remained in operation during construction.

-Our engineers appraised the constructability and maintainability of the school's design throughout the design & build process, contributing information to decisions about the phasing of the project.
+Our engineers appraised the constructability and maintainability of the school's design throught the design & build process, contributing information to decisions about the phasing of the project.